What Does Flat Rate Mean?

 • A flat rate is a fixed or unchanging charge for a product or service.

-• It means the cost remains unchanged regardless of the quantity or duration involved.
+• This means the cost remains unchanged regardless of the quantity or duration involved.

 • Flat rate pricing simplifies the billing process by providing a standardized fee.